-Join Sean Adams for an in-depth discussion in this video Recap, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Recap, part of Layout and Composition: Grids.

 - Using grids and structure in design isn't easy.…It is a juggling act of content, structure, and form.…It isn't as simple as one grid for all projects.…Each situation is unique.…In this course, we've covered a huge range of scenarios.…We looked at the structure of a grid…and different approaches using proportion.…The golden section and square proportions…lend themselves perfectly to a grid format.…Symmetrical grid structures can be dynamic and classic,…but are challenging to keep from becoming static.…